Seattle area to see rainy Thanksgiving, with snow and winter weather conditions in the mountains

 Heavy rain is expected Wednesday night through Thanksgiving night as a front moves across the area, the weather service said, with showers tapering off Friday.

 The strongest winds are forecast for western Whatcom and Skagit counties, as well as the San Juan Islands, with gusts of 25 to 40 mph predicted.
-Temperatures in the Seattle area are expected to be in the upper 40s and mid-50s.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.